 Why does fever occur in babies?

 Fever in infants is often caused by viral illnesses.
 However, it’s possible that bacterial infections could cause an elevated temperature in babies as well.
-Babies who are teething, fighting an infection, or have a nasal blockage can also experience fevers of up to 101 degrees F. If your baby has a fever over 102 degrees F. Check with your pediatrician right away.
+Babies who are teething, fighting an infection, or have a nasal blockage can also experience fevers of up to 101 degrees F. If your baby has a fever over 102 degrees F. Check with your paediatrician right away.

 What causes fever in babies?